 At the time of purchase, the original owner is provided with a four-digit Personal Identification Number (PIN).
 Keep the PIN in a secure location.
-This number is required for authorized dealer replacement of RKE transmitters.
-Duplication of RKE transmitters may be performed at an authorized dealer or by using the Customer Key Programming procedure.
-This procedure consists of programming a blank transmitter to the vehicle electronics.
-A blank transmitter is one that has never been programmed.
+This number is required for authorized dealer replacement of Key Fobs.
+Duplication of Key Fobs may be performed at an authorized dealer, this procedure consists of programming a blank Key Fob to the vehicle electronics.
+A blank Key Fob is one that has never been programmed.

-NOTE: When having the Sentry Key[®] Immobilizer System serviced, bring all vehicle RKE transmitters with you to the authorized dealer.
+NOTE: When having the Sentry Key[®] Immobilizer System serviced, bring all vehicle Key Fobs with you to the authorized dealer.